Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 - Decide the general shape: Which, for this project, would be a simple squared boxed pigeonhole with slanting fronts for the top trays.

 - Decide on the dimensions: Which I decided for these trays would be the same as the green stubby trays that I was keeping.

 - Sketch your design on paper: Write in the dimensions and any other notes that you may find useful during construction.

-- Decide on the finish: E.g., paint, varnish, wood stain, etc. For this project I opted to wood dye and polish with beeswax.
+- Decide on the finish: Paint, varnish, wood stain, etc. For this project, I opted to wood dye and polish with beeswax.

-- Height = 5 inches (top shelve 2 ½ inches for triple height trays by the printer, and ½ inch for the filing tray for the side desk).
+- Height = 5 inches (top shelf 2 ½ inches for triple height trays by the printer, and ½ inch for the filing tray for the side desk).

 Why We Opted for the Shorter Tray Length